SignNow: History

-SignNow was founded in 2011 by Chris Hawkins and Andrew Ellis, and operates in Newport Beach, CA. The two saw an issue in signature and notary fraud, and set out to revolutionize use of e-signatures with a legally binding way to add signatures to electronic documents of all sorts with authenticity, non-repudiation, and data integrity.
+SignNow was founded in 2011 by Chris Hawkins and Andrew Ellis, and operates in Newport Beach, California.
+The two saw an issue in signature and notary fraud, and set out to revolutionize use of e-signatures with a legally binding way to add signatures to electronic documents of all sorts with authenticity, non-repudiation, and data integrity.
 It uses 256-bit SSL encryption to provide security to users.

 To provide a resource explaining the development of signatures, the implementation of digital signatures, and the goals of signature, Hawkins wrote and published "A History of Signatures: From Cave Paintings to Robo-Signings" in March 2011.
-In that same month, SignNow raised $500,000 in financing from unnamed angel investors and then raised $2 million lead by Khosla Ventures in March 2012.
+In that same month, SignNow raised $500,000 in financing from unnamed angel investors and then raised $2 million led by Khosla Ventures in March 2012.

 In April 2013, Barracuda Networks acquired SignNow.
-In October 2017 SignNow was sold to PDFfiller.
+In October 2017, SignNow was sold to PDFfiller.
 It is now part of airSlate.